Prasen1/Nodejs-Influx/README.md

 # Nodejs-Influx
 Catchpoint Integration with InfluxDB
 ---
-InfluxDB works really well with observability tools like Grafana and more.
-We can use this integration to pull timeseries data from Catchpoint and store it in influxDB so that we can plot similar dashboards as Catchpoint.
+InfluxDB is a high-performance time series database which can store hundreds of thousands of data points per second.
+This integration relies on a NodeJS/Python script that runs every 15 minutes to pull raw synthetic test performance data from Catchpoint's REST API and store it in InfluxDB.
+Once the data has been ingested, it can be viewed and analyzed using any compatible analytics tool (e.g. Grafana).

-This integration makes use of a Node.js script that runs at 15 minutes intervals to pull raw performance chart data from the Catchpoint GET: LastRaw API.
-It can be used to retrieve and store data for a list of tests in the same division.
+**Note: Right now, it has ability to pull data from one division per script setup. **

 ## Prerequisites
 1. NodeJS v16.x